From April 2023 to November 2024 one or two weekend a month

 7 explain factors which affect actions of local anesthetics,

-8 explain purposes of use, kinds, features and precautions in clinical use of vasoconstrictors,
+8 explain purposes of use, kinds, features and precautions in clinical

 9 explain complications associated with local anesthesia,